Updated: 18th April, 2019

 Whilst governments are creating decades'-long de-plastic strategies and the UN the Global Goals for the sustainable development Agenda 2030, what part can we all play in helping cut plastic pollution, debris and the negative impact on our health?

 Consumer power can truly create global change if we all shift our behaviour day to day.

 5Rs for more Sustainable Tourism

-You might know the old mantra of the 3Rs, but now it’s updated to 5.
+You might know the old mantra of the 3Rs, but now consider these 5 Rs:

-How can we #refuse, #reduce, #reuse, #repurpose and #recycle for more sustainable tourism?
+How can we #refuse, #reduce, #reuse, #repurpose and #recycle on our travels for more sustainable tourism?

 In your packing, in destination, in your day-to-day behaviour, there's tons of small changes you can make to de-plastic your life.